Understanding the Civil Rights Movement

 Trip Cancellation and Interruption Insurance:

-Please note that many travel insurance companies do not cover cancellations due to concerns about COVID-19.
+Please note that many travel insurance companies do not cover cancellations due to concerns about COVID-19 unless you purchase a "Cancel for Any Reason" policy.
 Please speak with your travel insurance provider about your specific concerns related to coverage.

 Participation in this program requires that you be in good health.
 It is essential that persons with any medical problems and related dietary restrictions make them known to us well before departure.